arangodb/release-test-automation/README.md

    - `CL` - Cluster - start a cluster with 3 agents, 3 db-servers, 3 coordinators.
 Test stopping one.
    - `DC` - setup 2 clusters, connect them with arangosync (enterprise only, non-Windows)
    - `DCendurance` - use DC setup to launch long running arangobenches (not part of `all`)
- - `--test` filter for tests of makedata / check data; comma separated list.
+ - `--test` filter for tests to only run of makedata / check data; comma separated list.
+ - `--skip` filter for tests to skip of makedata / check data; comma separated list.
  - `--publicip` the IP of your system - used instead of `localhost` to compose the interacitve URLs.
  - `--verbose` if specified more logging is done
  - `--selenium` - specify the webdriver to be used to work with selenium (if)